 Field Name R/W Description 7:0 I2SPSC R/W I2S Linear Prescaler Factor Configure Disabl setting I2SPSC [7:0]=0 or I2SPSC [7:0]=1 Note: This bit can be set only when I2S is disabled.
 This bit is used only when I2S is in master device mode.
 Not used in SPI mode.
-8 ODDPSC DDDPSC R/W Configure the prescaler factor to be odd 0: Actual division factor=I2SPSC2 1: Actual division factor=(I2SPSC2)+1 Note: This bit can be set only when I2S is disabled.
+8 ODDPSC PSC R/W Configure the prescaler factor to be odd 0: Actual division factor=I2SPSC2 1: Actual division factor=(I2SPSC2)+1 Note: This bit can be set only when I2S is disabled.
 This bit is used only when I2S is in master device mode.
 Not used in SPI mode.
 9 MCOEN R/W Master Device Clock Output Enable 0: Off 1: Enable Note: This bit can be set only when I2S is disabled.
+This bit is used onl when I2S is in master device mode.
+Not used in SPI mode.
+0: Off 1: Enable Note: This bit can be set only when I2S is disabled.
 This bit is used only when I2S is in master device mode.
-Not used in SPI mode.
 15:10 Reserved